hkidd/Jobster/README.md

 <br>

 ## Technologies Used
-This project was created and deployed using JavaScript, node.js (and associated packages), HTML, CSS, Handlebars, mySQL, Multer, Cloudinary, and Heroku.
+This project was created and deployed using JavaScript, node.js (and associated packages), HTML, CSS, Handlebars, mySQL, Multer, Cloudinary, Figma, Dbdiagram.io, and Heroku.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)